nikhilkumar0811/SchoolWebsite/README.md

 Copy code
 npm install
-You can customize the placeholders ([Your School Name], your-username, your-school-website-repo, etc.) with the actual details of your project.
-This template provides a professional and organized structure for your README file, making it easier for others to understand and contribute to your project.
+You can replace the placeholders ([Your School Name], your-username, your-school-website-repo, etc.) with the actual details of your project.
+This README template provides a clear and organized structure, making it easy for others to understand the purpose and functionality of your school website.

 ![Screenshot 2024-08-26 230046](https://github.com/user-attachments/assets/069b7aa3-b307-495f-b04c-154298ab7a93)